Spyro-Soft/scargo/docs/source/scargo/scargo-update.rst

 Additional cmake variables
 ==========================
-For each profile it's possible to define additional variables which will end up as cmake variables in main cmake.
+For each profile and tests it's possible to define additional variables which will end up as cmake variables in main cmake.
 For example, if "scargo.toml" has:

 ::